2

 Entry Level Azure information

-What are entry level Azure jobs?
+What is an entry level Azure professional?

 Entry level Azure jobs are positions that require basic knowledge and skills in Microsoft Azure, typically aimed at individuals who are new to cloud computing or just starting their careers.
 These roles often include titles like Azure Cloud Support Associate, Junior Cloud Engineer, or Azure Administrator.
 Responsibilities may involve assisting with cloud migrations, managing Azure resources, monitoring cloud infrastructure, and troubleshooting basic issues.
 Employers usually look for candidates with foundational Azure certifications such as the Microsoft Certified: Azure Fundamentals (AZ-900).
 These positions provide valuable hands-on experience and a pathway to more advanced cloud roles.